Services for Students, Faculty, and Alumnae/i

 Interlibrary loan services are available to registered CTU faculty, staff and students.
 See the Interlibrary Loan staff between 8:30 a.m. and 4:30 p.m.
 Monday through Friday for assistance with interlibrary loan requests.

 Visiting Other Libraries

 There is a reciprocal borrowing agreement between CTU and the University of Chicago libraries.
 To learn more about borrowing privileges at the University of Chicago, click here.

 For instructions about accessing e-books from off campus, please see Database Access Off Campus for more information.
 Off campus access to library databases on mobile devices is also available for selected services.

 Technology Tools for Research

 There are a few additional tools the library provides to assist students with their research needs.
-A browser toolbar with a search box for library catalogs and quick links to library resources is available.
-A bookmarklet to search the library catalog from Amazon is also available.
+A bookmarklet to search the library catalog from Amazon is available.
 The library's link resolver, SFX, is registered with Google Scholar, which can also be used in conjunction with Zotero.
 If you have questions regarding the use of these tools, please email Lisa Gonzalez, the Electronic Resources Librarian, for more information.